tryigit/EnableVulkan/README.md

 > [!WARNING]
-> Vip Driver users do not need to use this module.
-Boot based vulkan is enabled and supported (A660+).
+> Vip Driver users (A660+) do not need to use this module.
+Boot based vulkan is enabled and supported.

 > [!TIP]
 > Recommended if you have a Snapdragon 888 or better processor.